riflechess/riflechess.github.io/stp/summaries/Board_of_Zoning_Appeals_Meeting_-_Canceled.md

 date:
 ---
 #### Meeting Info
-* **Type:** Board of Zoning Appeals Meeting
-* **Purpose:** Cancelled meeting
-* **Date/Time:** [No specific date/time provided]
-* **Context:** The meeting was cancelled, but the description indicates it would typically be a live and recorded public meeting.
+**Type:** Board of Zoning Appeals Meeting (Canceled) **Purpose:** To review zoning appeals and make decisions on variances and special permits **Date/Time:** [Note: No specific date or time was provided as the meeting was canceled] **Context:** The meeting was canceled, so there were no topics discussed or decisions made.

 #### Summary

-This meeting did not occur as scheduled.
-Details regarding what would have been discussed or decided at this meeting are unavailable due to its cancellation.
+This Board of Zoning Appeals Meeting was unfortunately canceled.
+As a result, there is nothing to summarize from this meeting.